 For cats with megaesophagus which can’t be reversed by treatment, the aim is to prevent aspiration pneumonia and ensure adequate nutrition.
 This may include:

-Metoclopramide or Cisapride are medications which can help to increase motility of the esophagus.
+Medications: Metoclopramide or Cisapride which can help to increase motility of the esophagus.

 This depends on the underlying cause.
-The outcome is positive in cats with aquired megaesophagus which is able to be treated.
+The outcome is positive in cats with aquired megaesophagus.
 For cats with idiopathic or congenital megaesophagus, the prognosis is poor.